JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 julia> objectid(y)
 0xb642af5f06b41e88
 ```
-Since the inner function needs to point to the same location, julia uses `Box` container which can be seen as a translation, where the the pointer inside the Box can change while the inner function contains the same pointer to the `Box`.
+Since the inner function needs to point to the same location, julia uses `Box` container which can be seen as a translation, where the pointer inside the Box can change while the inner function contains the same pointer to the `Box`.
 This makes possible to change the captured variables and tracks changes in the point.
 Sometimes (it can happen many time) the compiler fails to determine that the captured variable is read only, and it wrap it (box it) in the `Box` wrapper, which makes it type unstable, as `Box` does not track types (it would be difficult as even the type can change in the inner function).
 This is what we can see in the first example of `abmult`.
 In the second example, the captured variable `y` and `i` changes and the compiler is right.

 What can we do?
 - The first difficulty is to even detect this case.
 We can spot it using `@code_typed` and of course `JET.jl` can do it and it will warn us.
 Above we have seen the effect of the profiler.